angusmcb/wntr-qgis/docs/user_guide/principles.md

     - *External data sources* or any other layers can be used as background maps or data sources for drawing the network.

 1. **Running the simulation.**
-The plugin will load your nodes, links, patterns, curves and options into WNTR and run the model It will then process the output into a new link and node layer containing all calculated results.
+The plugin will load your nodes, links, patterns, curves and options into WNTR and run the model.
+It will then process the output into a new link and node layer containing all calculated results.
 Configure your analysis options to exploit the full power or WNTR and EPANET.

 1. **Viewing the results.**
 Use all the power of QGIS to view and analyse your results.
    - Use all of QGIS's styling functions to look at all the results in nodes and links - pressure, flow, head, etc.
-   - Use QGIS's temporal manager to view how your results change over time.
+   - Use QGIS's temporal manager to view how the results change over time.

 ![](../_static/example.gif)